nec-research/dccg/README.md

-# Efficient Learning of Discrete-Continuous Computation Graphs
+# dccg
-This repository contains the PyTorch implementation for the NeurIPS 2021 submission Efficient Learning of Discrete-Continuous Computation Graphs.
+This repository contains the PyTorch implementation for the NeurIPS 2021 submission [Efficient Learning of Discrete-Continuous Computation Graphs](https://neurips.cc/Conferences/2021/Schedule?showEvent=27611).

-## Introduction
+## Efficient Learning of Discrete-Continuous Computation Graphs

-With this paper, we focus on learning systems comprised of both symbolic and continuous operations where the symbolic operations are modeled as *discrete* probability distributions.
+With this [paper](), we focus on learning systems comprised of both symbolic and continuous operations where the symbolic operations are modeled as *discrete* probability distributions.
 In particular, we aim to analyze and improve the training behavior of *complex* computation graphs, that is, graphs with more than one discrete probability distribution in its execution paths.

 | ![image](figures/example-discrete-continuous-1.png) |
 |:---|